 Another popular application for switch rods is beach and estuary fishing for cruising fish using stripped streamers.
 This type of fishing requires covering the most water possible in your search for fish, and can often leave even the most experienced single-hand casters exhausted after a day of bombing out 70'-90' casts.

 With the switch rod, long casts are a breeze using the two-hand overhead technique, and fatigue only sets in after reeling in dozens of large fish.
-Shooting taper lines such as Rio's OutBound and AirFlo's 40+ are the type of lines best suited for two-hand overhead casting, and 100' casts are easily obtainable with this setup.
+Shooting taper lines such as Rio's OutBound or Switch Chucker are the types of line best suited for two-hand overhead casting, and 100' casts are easily obtainable with this setup.

 SWITCH RODS AS TWO-HANDED SPEY RODS

 Although an expert caster could probably throw a traditional long-belly prey line on a switch rod, virtually all of the "best-matched" lines for switch rods are of the shooting head style, requiring the angler to strip in running line between casts.
-For swinging lightly weighted flies without the use of sink-tips, it is hard to match the performance of AirFlo's Scandinavian Compact lines.
-Rigged with a 10' polyleader, these lines make switch and traditional "touch and go" speycasting a breeze.
+For swinging lightly weighted flies without the use of sink-tips, it is hard to match the performance of AirFlo's Scandi Compact lines.
+Rigged with a 10' polyleader, these lines make switch and traditional "touch and go" spey casting a breeze.

 If getting down deep with sink-tips and big, heavy flies is your thing, then you will be happy with AirFlo's Skagit Compact series of lines.
 Measuring 22 to 27 feet in length, Skagit lines are much shorter than traditional spey lines, and don't have near as much forward taper either.
 This lack of taper enables the line to turn over large sink tips and heavy flies with ease, and since the line is so short, it feels like you could cast in a phone booth if necessary.

 ROUNDING THE BASES, HEADED FOR HOME...